-FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities capabilities (FMT_LIM.1)).
-This can be achieved, for instance, by removing or by disabling functions in a specific phase of the TOE's life-cycle.
+- FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities (perform action, gather information) necessary for its genuine purpose. - FMT_LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to Limited capabilities (FMT_LIM.1)).
+This can be achieved, for instance, by removing or by disabling functions in a specific phase of the TOE's life-cycle. - Management: FMT_LIM.1, FMT_LIM.2 There are no management activities foreseen. - Audit: FMT_LIM.1, FMT_LIM.2 There are no actions defined to be auditable.